KaushikChavali/cellular-satcom-emulator/README.md

-# LTE and SATCOM Joint Emulator
+# Cellular and SATCOM Joint Emulator

-The scripts are built on the [OpenSAND](https://opensand.org/content/home.php) satellite and [MoonGen](https://github.com/brentondwalker/MoonGen/) LTE emulation platforms.
+The scripts are built on the [OpenSAND](https://opensand.org/content/home.php) satellite and [MoonGen](https://github.com/brentondwalker/MoonGen/) cellular emulation platforms.
 They offer a possibility to run automated measurements of various transport and application layer network protocols.
-The LTE and SATCOM joint emulator is based on the [fork](https://github.com/curtp67/quic-opensand-emulation) from the [quic-opensand-emulation](https://github.com/moonlight200/quic-opensand-evaluation) repo.
+The Cellular and SATCOM joint emulator is based on the [fork](https://github.com/curtp67/quic-opensand-emulation) from the [quic-opensand-emulation](https://github.com/moonlight200/quic-opensand-evaluation) repo.

 Each emulation (one execution of the `execute-measurements.sh` script) consist of multiple scenarios that are tested, each of which has a different configuration (such as